kruizer23/filespector/README.md

 ## Installation

 The easiest way to install FileSpector is to head over to the [Releases](https://github.com/kruizer23/filespector/releases/) page.
 From there you can download DEB and RPM packages for most popular GNU/Linux distributions, such as Debian, Ubuntu, Fedora and openSUSE.
-If no package is available for your distribution, you can build and install FileSpector from source.
-This procedure is describe further down on this page.
+If no package is available for your distribution, you can build and install FileSpector directly from source code.
+This procedure is described further down on this page.

 ## Dependencies